rayyan35p/tp/docs/DeveloperGuide.md

 1. Delete a project

-   1. Prerequisite: There must be projects present in TaskHub.
+   1. Prerequisite: There must be projects present in the displayed project list.

    2. Test case: `deleteP 1`<br>
       Expected: First project is deleted from the list.
-Details of the deleted project shown in the message.
+Details of the deleted project are shown in the message.

    3. Test case: `deleteP 0`<br>
       Expected: No project is deleted and an error message indicating the index provided was not a positive non-zero integer is returned.

-   4. Other incorrect delete commands to try: `deleteP`, `deleteP x`, `deleteP 1 2 3`, ...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `deleteP`, `deleteP x`, `deleteP 1 2 3`, `...` (where x is larger than the project list size)<br>
       Expected: Similar to previous but with different error messages.

 ### Marking project(s) as completed

-1. Mark a project as complete
+1. Mark projects as complete

-   1. Prerequisite: There must be projects present in TaskHub.
+   1. Prerequisite: There must be projects present in the displayed project list.

    2. Test case: `markP 1 2 3`<br>
       Expected: Marks projects at indexes 1, 2, 3 as completed and returns the corresponding message to the user.